joshuar/go-hass-agent/README.md

 As examples of some of the things that can be done with the data published by this app:

-- Change your lighting depending on what active/running apps are on your laptop/desktop.
+- Change your lighting depending on:
+  - What active/running apps are on your laptop/desktop.
 For example, you could set your lights dim or activate a scene when you are gaming.
+  - Whether your screen is locked or the device is shutdown/suspended.
-- With your laptop plugged into a smart plug that is also controlled by Home Assistant, turn the smart plug on/off based on the battery charge to force a full charge/discharge cycle of the battery, extending its life over leaving it constantly charged.
+- With your laptop plugged into a smart plug that is also controlled by Home Assistant, turn the smart plug on/off based on the battery charge.
+This can force a full charge/discharge cycle of the battery, extending its life over leaving it constantly charged.
 - Like on mobile devices, create automations based on the location of your laptop running this app.
+- Monitor network the data transfer amount from the device, useful where network data might be capped.
+- Monitor CPU load, disk usage and any temperature sensors emitted from the device.
 - Receive notifications from Home Assistant on your desktop/laptop.
+Potentially based on or utilising any of the data above.

 See also the [FAQ](docs/faq.md).